Questions About CBD

 FAQ ABOUT CBD

 Cannabidiol is the focus of many medical studies for a variety of potential benefits.
-It is commonly abbreviated to CBD, and is one of the many active compounds present in industrial hemp.
+It is commonly abbreviated to CBD, and is one of the many helpful compounds present in the hemp plant.
 These active compounds are referred to as cannabinoids.
 CBD is the most dominant cannabinoid in hemp, constituting up to 20% of hemp plants by weight.
 Unlike THC, it is non-intoxicating.

-NO!
-CBD is an active cannabinoid derived from hemp, but it is not intoxicating, meaning it will not get you “high” or inhibit you in any way, shape, or form!
+CBD is an active cannabinoid derived from hemp, but it is not intoxicating, meaning it will not get you “high” or inhibit you in any way, shape, or form.

 Due to the varying nature of different drug tests and individual employer standards, this response should not be taken as legal advise – please consult your employer policy on hemp products for a concrete answer.

 In 2018, Epidiolex was approved by The Food and Drug Administration (FDA) as the first cannabinoid-derived medication.
-The FDA does not allow us to make medical claims regarding the benefits of our products beyond recommending them for general well-being.
+The FDA does not allow vendors to make medical claims regarding the benefits of CBD products beyond recommending them for general well-being.

 If you are suffering from a disease or illness, or believe you are suffering from a disease or illness, it is best to consult your healthcare provider.

 If you are interested in reviewing the studies performed on the benefits of CBD so far, you can search PubMed, the US Government repository of medical research.